-Later in the questionnaire we asked respondents what the main issues are that they would want to see included in the Constitution.
-Results from the 1996 survey scarcely differed from those of the previous year: jobs, houses, the need to end crime and violence and better education topped the scales on both occasions.
-This is open to two interpretations.
+Most important issues to be included in the constitution (open-ended question, first mention, all respondents) Comparing 1995 and 1996 C A S E surveys for the CA two interpretations.
 On the one hand, these results clearly strengthen those who are calling for the inclusion of socio-economic rights in the Constitution.
 On the other hand, it might be that respondents are unclear as to what the kind of issue is that should be in a Constitution, and are rather highlighting their immediate needs.
-It should be noted that socio-economic issues are intermingled with more 'traditional' rights - equal opportunities, freedom of speech, religious freedom and so on - throughout the list of issues raised by respondents.
+It should be noted that socio-economic issues are intermingled with more 'traditional' rights - equal opportunities, freedom of speech, religious freedom and so on -throughout the list of issues raised by respondents.